lextm/jekyll-theme-chirpy/_posts/2023/2023-4-7-the-rough-history-of-iis-httpplatformhandler.md

 ### HttpPlatformHandler on IIS Express

-This is for the first time covered by the [new open source HttpPlatformHandler v2.0 from LeXtudio]({% post_url 2024/2024-4-8-httpplatformhandler-v2 %}).
+This special requirement is now for the first time covered by the [new open source HttpPlatformHandler v2.0 from LeXtudio]({% post_url 2024/2024-4-8-httpplatformhandler-v2 %}).

-I also created the necessary PowerShell scripts to help enable Microsoft HttpPlatformHandler v1.2 on IIS Express if you want to give it a try.
+> If you do prefer Microsoft HttpPlatformHandler v1.2, I also created the necessary PowerShell scripts to help enable that on IIS Express.
 You can find them on [my GitHub repository](https://github.com/lextm/iisexpress-httpplatformhandler).

 ## References